pazraveau/Global-Assemblies---Method-of-analysis/README.md

 The geopy package (https://pypi.org/project/geopy/) provides us with the coordinates of the places found and allows us to calculate the distances between them.

+*Figure 4: Places in which the Amazon is mentioned (red dots).
+The Amazon is signalizedby the green dot.*
 <img width="777" height="303" alt="image" src="https://github.com/user-attachments/assets/f11be38e-ce66-4460-8f2c-c33466c907df" />